8 main reasons why people leave your website

 2. Your website is slow to load

 Internet users will not wait for your site to respond — instead, they will leave.
 Slow websites are no longer competitive.
 It is good if your site takes 2-3 seconds to load.
 There can be many reasons why your site takes a long time to load; as every site is unique.
-The best way to find out what's wrong is to conduct a performance audit of your site.
+The best way to find out what's wrong is to conduct a site performance audit of your site.

 3. Lack of optimization for mobile devices